deependdreams/EmailTransactionsActualBudgetSync/readme.md

  - figure out how to make the notes work?
  - fix json parsing/storage
  - validation of expressions and info in the set up process?
  - dynamic determination of email bodystructure to target the right one for the plaintext.
+Right now it always parses the first part of the body, with some code to determine whether it's plain or plain/html and the encoding.
  - make the imap interaction display return prettier?

 ## USAGE